Pre-built desktop workstation PCs for LLM: Model Suggestions

 This is where quantization techniques, especially 4-bit quantization, come into play.
 Quantization reduces the precision of the model weights, which significantly lowers the memory footprint while maintaining reasonable performance.
 In practical terms, a 4-bit quantization scheme enables larger models to be run on GPUs with lower memory capacities.

-Pre-built Models for Small LLMs (8B to 14B)
+Pre-built Computer for Small LLMs (8B to 14B)

 For users working with smaller LLMs such as LLaMA 3.1 8B, Phi 3 14B, DeepSeek Coder v2 Lite, or Qwen2.5 14B, the memory requirements after 4-bit quantization range between 5.5 GB and 10.2 GB of VRAM.
 Given these specifications, mid-range GPUs like the NVIDIA RTX 4060 Ti 12GB or the RTX 4070 12GB offer sufficient headroom for most tasks, providing a balance between affordability and performance.